 A record-breaking number of women ran for office in the 2018 elections, and those election results will send a record-breaking number of women to Congress in 2019.
 This Congress will also feature a record number of women of color, a record number of non-incumbent women, the first Native American woman, the first Muslim woman, and the youngest woman ever elected to congress.

-Highlights from this new third edition:
+Highlights from this new fourth edition:

-- One-third of the entries cover court cases, organizations, movements and social issues relevant to American political women
+- One-third of the entries cover court cases, organizations, movements, and social issues relevant to American political women.

-- Over 900 in-depth biographies cover politicians, journalists, lawyers, activists and campaigners
+- Over 900 in-depth biographies cover politicians, journalists, lawyers, activists and campaigners.

-- Original Documents are referenced in relevant entries throughout the two volumes
+- Original documents are referenced in relevant entries throughout the two volumes.

-- Detailed Facts & Statistics section provides important contextual background
+- Detailed Facts & Statistics section provides important contextual background.

-- An Historical Timeline places articles in chronological sequence that adds more context to research
+- An Historical Timeline places articles in chronological sequence that adds more context to research.

-- A rich Bibliography guides future research
+- A rich Bibliography guides future research.

-This up-to-date reference will be a must-purchase for women’s studies departments, high schools and public libraries and will be a handy resource for those researching the key players in women’s politics, past and present.
+This up-to-date reference will be a must-purchase for women’s studies departments, high schools and public libraries and will be a handy reference for those researching the key players in women’s politics, past and present.